SirenitaV/rsschool-cv/cv.md

 * Trello
 * GitHub
 * Figma and Perfect Pixel for web-development
+* Node Js

-A little experience in creating web pages, simple applications during RS Preschool program (stage 0).
+A little experience in creating web pages, simple applications during RS Preschool program (stage 0) and stage 1.
 ### Education:
 Moscow University of Technologies, Faculty of Software Development (bachelor diploma in 2022).
 In the meantime, I am finalizing CS50 at Harvard College and ready to work hard on Javascript/Frontend in RS School.